grasshide/LMS-Mixtape/README.md

 ## Installation

-LMS Mixtape can most easily be installed/deployed as docker container.
-You can find the example docker compose under /docs/docker-compose.example.
-Currently builds the container locally.
+LMS Mixtape can most easily be installed/deployed as a Docker container.
+You can find an example Docker Compose file with explanations [here](docs/docker-compose.example).

-## Limitatitons
+## Limitations
 - LMS Mixtape is not meant to be a tool to search for specific songs/albums
 - There is no security/authentication.
 I recommend not to use it locally or to use an authentication middleware (like authelia)